 Bereavement in Counselling and Helping Relationships

-My experience in counselling has been in student counselling services and all age community counselling services.
+My experience in counselling has been in private practice, student counselling services and all age community counselling services.

 I have particular interests in addiction, trauma, fertility issues, identity and how people of different genders access support.
 Actually though I am just interested in working with people.